 Due to the average age of the Scheme membership being significantly higher than the average age of the industry, healthcare costs are also significantly higher.
 Likewise, contributions and annual increases would need to be higher than the industry average to fund the payment of claims.
-To prevent members carrying the burden of these higher costs, an amount is budgeted annually, which is drawn from the long term funding reserve, to provide for the shortfall between the budgeted risk contribution income and claims incurred.
-In 2020 this amounted to R30 million (2019 - R135 million).
+To prevent members carrying the burden of these higher costs, an amount is budgeted annually, which is drawn from the reserves, to provide for the shortfall between the budgeted risk contribution income and claims incurred.
+In 2022 this amounted to R75 million (2021 - R25 million).
+This increase in the shortfall from 2021 to 2022 was significantly lower than actuarially projected and reflected a slower than expected return to the normal claiming patterns by members which, in turn, increased the funding ratio.